Aurornis: Discovery

 Aurornis was described from a sedimentary rock fossil in 2013.
 The fossil was purchased from a local dealer who said it had been unearthed in Yaoluguo in western Liaoning, China.
 Subsequent analysis confirmed it came from the Tiaojishan Formation, which has been dated to the late Jurassic period (Oxfordian stage), approximately 160 million years ago.
 The fossil features traces of downy feathers along the animal's tail, chest, and neck.
 It was only partially prepared at the time of purchase with the feathers not showing, and bore no signs of forgery.

 On 7 June 2013, Science Magazine published an article that noted that Pascal Godefroit, the paleontologist who led the team that described Aurornis, reported that he is uncertain if the fossil material came from Liaoning province's 160-million-year-old Tiaojishan Formation, as the information provided by the fossil dealer indicated, or from the province's 125-million-year-old Yixian Formation, which is known to have produced several ancient bird fossils.
 The failure to secure rigorous provenance information casts doubt on the claim that Aurornis is 160 million years old and predates Archaeopteryx.
 Godefroit's team will attempt to confirm the specimen's provenance, and its age, by conducting mineralogical and botanical analysis on the shale slab and then publishing their findings.

-A 2017 study suggested that Aurornis may be a junior synonym of Anchiornis.
+A 2017 study suggested that Aurornis may be a junior synonym of Anchiornis, a conclusion followed by a different set of researchers two years later.